ethereum/go-ethereum/content/docs/tools/Clef/Setup.md

 ![Clef via http](clef_qubes_http.png)

 ## USBArmory

 The [USB armory](https://inversepath.com/usbarmory) is an open source hardware design with an 800 MHz ARM processor.
 It is a pocket-size computer.
-When inserted into a laptop, it identifies itself as a USB network interface, basically adding another network to your computer.
-Over this new network interface, you can SSH into the device.
+When inserted into a laptop, it identifies itself as a USB network interface, basically adding another network to your computer that can be used to SSH into the device.

-Running Clef off a USB armory means that you can use the armory as a very versatile offline computer, which only ever connects to a local network between your computer and the device itself.
+Running Clef off a USB armory means that the armory can be used as a very versatile offline computer, which only ever connects to a local network between the local computer and the device itself.

 Needless to say, while this model should be fairly secure against remote attacks, an attacker with physical access to the USB Armory would trivially be able to extract the contents of the device filesystem.